-• Data decommutation is performed incorrectly, with the HK parameters shifted relative to the data in H nominal mode.
+■ Data documentation is performed incorrectly, with the HK parameters shifted relative to the data in H nominal mode.
 In the current files, the sideplanes therefore contain HK parameters transferred during the time interval corresponding to the next set of 64 spectra, i.e. HK in period t1 are stored with the data in period t0.
-As a consequence, HK paquets transferred during the acquisition of the first 64-spectra set are not stored in the PDS file because there are no corresponding data.
+As a consequence, HK packets transferred during the acquisition of the first 64-spectra set are not stored in the PDS file because there are no corresponding data.

-• In this version of the archive, the pixel map coefficients may be replaced by a pre-launch version.
+In this version of the archive, the pixel map coefficients may be replaced by a pre-launch version.
 The files affected are some of the raw data files in backup mode, and most calibrated files.
 The correct pixel map can be found in the labels of raw data files acquired in nominal mode.

-2.5 Data Handling Process and products generation
+2.4.
+Data Handling Process

-Table 2.3 describes the VIRTIS data processing levels as used in this document.
+Table 2-3 describes the VIRTIS data processing levels as used in this document.
 The archive contains both the EDR and RDR (level 2 and 3) data.

-Processing Level ID (CODMAC level) PRODUCT_TYPE Description 1 UDR Raw data that have been separated by instrument and sorted by orbit number.
+Processing Level ID (CODMAC level) PRODUCT TYPE Description 1 UDR Raw data that have been separated by instrument and sorted by orbit number.
 Contains all TM from VIRTIS (science and housekeeping data).
 2 EDR PDS formatted data, including decompressed science data, housekeeping selection, and geometry data.
 Science data are still in DN.
 3 RDR Science data calibrated in physical units (radiance) + timing as OBT 5 DDR High level derived product such as compositional maps

-Table 2.3.
-Data level definition
+Table 2-3: Data level definition.

-All the data products are generated by the VIRTIS team according to the following scheme, summarized in Fig. 2.4:
+All the data products are generated by the VIRTIS team according to the following scheme, summarized in image.4:

-• The PI Institution (INAF - Rome) retrieves the VIRTIS instrument data records (Level 1 data) from the Rosetta Data Distribution System (RDDS) using the EGSE.
+- The PI Institution (INAF Rome) retrieves the VIRTIS instrument data records (Level 1a data) from the Rosetta Data Distribution System (RDDS) using the EGSE.
 Both instrument telemetry and ancillary data are being stored at the PI processing facility as they accumulates over the course of the mission, to provide the capability to reprocess data in case of errors or to accommodate new information referring to existing data sets.
-For example, orbit reconstruction for the same data will improve in several stages over the course of the mission, and it is thus expected that geometry files will have to be regenerated.

-- From the instrument data records, the EGSE generates Level 2 data files; the labels are completed, with the exception of the information that must be extracted from the SPICE files.
-Label templates are stored in the EGSE. - Raw datasets (EDR data) are prepared in Rome for delivery to Co-Is. - Calibration procedures are run separately for M in Rome, for H in Meudon.
-Geometry files are prepared by the LESIA-Meudon team both for M and for H data, and sent to Rome.
-The raw data files are updated with their geometry keywords informed. - Calibrated datasets are prepared in Rome for delivery to Co-Is. - All the data are mirrored to LESIA-Meudon; a copy of the data sets is sent to the ROSETTA ASDC server, located at ESRIN in Frascati. - At the end of the proprietary period PDS-compliant and validated data sets are delivered to the ESA Planetary Science Archive by means of the ESA-provided tool PVV that has been installed on a machine at the PI Institution.
-The final data delivery to the PSA is done by the PI Institution (INAF -Rome), that has the responsibility of assembling the data sets in the proper way and of maintaining all the related documents.
+For example, orbit reconstruction for the same data will improve in several stages over the course of the mission, and it is thus expected that geometry files will have to be regenerated. - From the instrument data records, the EGSE generates Level 1b data files; the labels are completed, with the exception of the information that must be extracted from the SPICE files.
+Label templates are stored in the EGSE. - Calibrated datasets are prepared in Rome for delivery to Co-Is. - All the data are mirrored to LESIA-Meudon; a copy of the data sets is sent to the ROSETTA ASDC server, located at ESRIN in Frascati. - At the end of the proprietary period PDS-compliant and validated data sets are delivered to the ESA Planetary Science Archive by means of the ESA-provided tool PVV that has been installed on a machine at the PI Institution.
+The final data delivery to the PSA is done by the PI Institution (INAF Rome), that has the responsibility of assembling the data sets in the proper way and of maintaining all the related documents.
 A copy of the data set is sent to the ROSETTA ASDC server, located at ESRIN in Frascati.